Peripheral venous catheter: Contraindications

+Risks and potential complications

+Difficult catheter placement is defined as two or more failed attempts at placement.
+A history of the patient should be taken to assess for potential risk factors that could suggest a difficult catheter placement.
+Risk factors include a history of difficult venous catheter placement, obesity, female sex, children, past intravenous drug use and non-visible veins.
+Some medical conditions including diabetes, cancer, and sickle cell disease are also considered risk factors for difficult placement.

-Infection, phlebitis, extravasation, infiltration, air embolism, hemorrhage (bleeding) and formation of a hematoma (bruise) may occur.
+Potential complications associated with a peripheral venous catheter include infection, phlebitis, extravasation, infiltration, air embolism, hemorrhage (bleeding) and formation of a hematoma (bruise).
 A catheter embolism may occur when a small part of the cannula breaks off and flows into the vascular system.
 When removing a peripheral IV cannula, the tip should be inspected to ensure it's intact.

 Because of the risk of insertion-site infection the CDC advises in their guideline that the catheter needs to be replaced every 96 hours.
 However, the need to replace these catheters routinely is debated.

 Expert management has been shown to reduce the complications of peripheral lines.

 It is not clear whether any dressing or securement device is better than the other on reducing the rates of catheter failures.